AlchlcDvl/TownOfUsReworked/README.md

 **Origin**: Town Of Salem

 The Mayor can reveal themselves as the Mayor to other players.
-Upon doing so, the value of their vote increases and any and all existing shields and traps will be broken.
-A revealed Mayor cannot be protected, but can be revived.
+Upon doing so, the value of their vote increases and any and all existing shields and traps on the Mayor will be broken.
+A revealed Mayor can no longer be protected, but can be revived.

 **Game Options**